 In addition, in November 2005, we received two notices from the California Regional Water Quality Control Board alleging violations in Riverside County, California and El Dorado County, California of certain storm water discharge rules.
-The Riverside County notice assessed an administrative civil liability of \$236,895 and in March 2006, we agreed to make a donation of \$118,447 to the County of Riverside, California and paid a fine of \$118,448 to the State of California.
+The Riverside County notice assessed an administrative civil liability of \$236,895 and in March 2006, we agreed to make a donation of \$118,447 to Riverside County, California and paid a fine of \$118,448 to the State of California.
 In October 2006, we agreed to pay a fine of \$300,000 to the County of El Dorado, California and have tentatively agreed to a pay a fine of \$300,000 to the State of California with respect to the El Dorado notice.

 It can be anticipated that increasingly stringent requirements will be imposed on developers and homebuilders in the future.
-Although we cannot predict the effect of these requirements, they could result in timeconsuming and expensive compliance programs and in substantial expenditures, which could cause delays and increase our cost of operations.
+Although we cannot predict the effect of these requirements, they could result in time-consuming and expensive compliance programs and in substantial expenditures, which could cause delays and increase our cost of operations.
 In addition, the continued effectiveness of permits already granted or approvals already obtained is dependent upon many factors, some of which are beyond our control, such as changes in policies, rules and regulations and their interpretations and application.

 Our sales and customer financing processes are subject to the jurisdiction of the U. S. Department of Housing and Urban Development ("HUD").
 In connection with the Real Estate Settlement Procedures Act, HUD has inquired about our process of referring business to our affiliated mortgage company and has separately requested documents related to customer financing.
 We have responded to HUD's inquiries.
-In connection with these inquiries, the Inspector General of HUD has recommended to the Secretary of HUD that we indemnify HUD for any losses that it may sustain in connection with nine loans that it alleges were improperly underwritten.
-We cannot predict the outcome of HUD's inquiry or estimate the costs that may be involved in resolving the matter.
-We do not expect the ultimate cost to be material.
+After an audit inspection, HUD has recommended that the Company indemnify HUD against any losses that it may sustain with respect to five loans that it alleges were improperly underwritten.
+The Company has agreed to such indemnification and does not anticipate that any losses with respect to such loans will be material.
+HUD also recommended that the Company refund a total of \$5,190 in connection with seventeen loans; the Company has agreed to provide this refund.
+The Company has requested that HUD reconsider its request that the Company refund an additional \$24,833 with respect to sixty-five loans.
+The Company has also agreed to certain changes recommended by HUD in its quality control plans.

 On September 26, 2006, a stockholder derivative action was filed in the Superior Court of New Jersey, Monmouth County, against certain of our current and former officers and directors, captioned as Michael Crady v.

 Ara K. Hovnanian et al., Civil Action No. L-4380-06.
 The complaint alleges, among other things, breach of fiduciary duty in connection with certain of our historical stock option grants.
 An amended complaint, containing similar allegations, was filed on January 11, 2007.
 The amended complaint seeks an award of damages, disgorgement of certain stock options and any proceeds of certain stock options, equitable relief and an award of fees and expenses.
 The parties have agreed to extend the time we have to respond to the amended complaint.
 We have engaged counsel with respect to the claims.